edkrueger/eco395m-2022-fall/homeworks/5-homework.md

 (Hint: Dictionaries are unordered, so you'll want to use the `.items()` method to convert to a list of tuples.
 You can then use the `sorted` function to sort your list in descending order using the second index of each tuple as the sort key.)

-j) Write to a CSV file with one column called "word" and one called "count".
+j) Write to a CSV file to `artifacts/shakespeare_report.csv` with one column called "word" and one called "count".
 For an example, see `artifacts/example_shakespeare_report.csv`